xmmedia/starter_perch/README.md

 # Perch Website Starter

-Used to create new projects using the [Perch CMS](https://grabaperch.com/).
+Used to create new projects using the [Perch CMS](https://grabaperch.com/) at XM Media.

 ## Setting Up a New Site